The largest Nordic festival in Southern California will return to California Lutheran University in Thousand Oaks on April 6 and 7, 2019

-The 42nd Scandinavian Festival will celebrate the cultures of Denmark, Finland, Iceland, Norway, Sweden and the Sami people from the Arctic regions of Scandinavia.
-The festival will run from 10 a.m. to 5 p.m. with music, dancing, food, lectures, demonstrations, vendors and activities for people of all ages.
+The 44th Scandinavian Festival will celebrate the cultures of Denmark, Finland, Iceland, Norway, Sweden and the Sami people from the Arctic regions of Scandinavia.
+The family-friendly festival will run from 10 a.m. to 5 p.m. with music, dancing, food, crafts, activities, demonstrations, vendors and lectures.

-Festivalgoers can wander through an authentic Viking village, as well as a Sami sliddastallan, or community gathering.
-They can ask a rune reader for advice and visit Norwegian elkhounds.
-Families can try their hand at Dala horse croquet and play an ancient Viking game called kubb.
-Moving into the 20th century, Scandinavian vintage cars and motorcycles will be on display.
+Festivalgoers can also wander through an authentic Viking village, as well as a Sami sliddastallan, or community gathering.
+They can ask a rune reader for advice, visit Norwegian elkhounds and take Scandinavian dance lessons.
+Families can also try their hand at Dala horse croquet and play an ancient Viking game called kubb.

-The Scandinavian American Cultural and Historical Foundation is sponsoring the event.
-Cal Lutheran is located at the corner of Olsen Road and Mountclef Boulevard in Thousand Oaks.
+The Scandinavian American Cultural and Historical Foundation is producing the event.

 Admission free for children 12 and younger, $5 for teenagers and $10 for adults.
 Parking is free.
 The campus is located at 60 W. Olsen Road.For more information or to volunteer, go to scandinavianfest.org.